JustinotherGitter/Masters-Thesis/README.md

 * Use the `minted` package instead of the `listings` `STOPS_docs` style workaround
 * \$O\$- and \$E\$-beam(s)
 * Unify usage of exposure / frame / extension and add to glossary (see references)
+* Edit created plots to use Latex font (both python and inkscape figures)

 ## Style guides